People

 Charles Xie, PhD

 Charles is the founder of IFI.
-He was elected by the Board of Directors on August 26, 2020 as the inaugural President and CEO of IFI, responsible for raising funds, developing technology, and building partnerships.
-He also serves as the Chief Scientist.
+He was elected by the Board of Directors on August 26, 2020 as the inaugural President and CEO, responsible for raising funds, developing technology, and building partnerships.
 An award-winning scientist, he has over 25 years of experience in STEM research and education in America and Europe, including several years of training on materials and drug discovery based on computational physics and chemistry.
-On the research avenue, he has authored or co-authored more than 70 peer-reviewed journal papers.
+He has authored or co-authored more than 70 peer-reviewed journal papers.
 He is currently working on artificially intelligent algorithms that can be used to create design tutors and assistants embedded in CAD+CAE software in the fields of renewable energy, materials design, and drug discovery.
-On the development avenue, he is the creator of AIMS (Artificial Intelligence for Molecular Sciences), Energy2D, iFlow, Infrared Explorer, and Quantum Explorer, and a co-developer of Aladdin, Infrared Street View, and Telelab.
-These innovative products have benefited countless users from around the world.
-His work has also generated broad impacts beyond education.
-For instance, Energy2D, an interactive multiphysics tool that simulates heat and mass transfer in complex systems based on numerically solving coupled Navier-Stokes Equation, Heat Equation, Radiation Equation, and Newton's Equation of Motion, has been used in more than 90 research papers by other scientists and engineers as a simulation tool.
-Similarly, Aladdin is also becoming a tool for designing renewable energy solutions, as evidenced by several papers published in Solar Energy (the official journal of the International Solar Energy Society).
+On the development avenue, he is the creator of AIMS, Energy2D, iFlow, Infrared Explorer, and Quantum Explorer, and a co-developer of Aladdin, Infrared Street View, and Telelab.
 Throughout his career, Charles has directed more than 15 research grants from the National Science Foundation and the National Institutes of Health.
-More information about him can be found on his Github page.
+More information on his Github page.

 Dylan Bulseco, PhD

-Dylan is a Senior Vice President and a principal scientist at IFI.
-He holds a Ph.D. in Biochemistry and Biophysics from Oregon State University and has over 20 years of experience with fluorescence-based instruments, reagents, and applications working on commercialization of both research-use-only and diagnostic instruments as well as medical devices and therapeutics.
+Dylan holds a Ph.D. in Biochemistry and Biophysics from Oregon State University and has over 20 years of experience with fluorescence-based instruments, reagents, and applications, working on commercialization of research-use-only and diagnostic instruments as well as medical devices and therapeutics.
 He has served as PI, co-PI, or senior personnel on numerous grants from the National Institutes of Health, the National Science Foundation, and the Department of Homeland Security.
-His current work at IFI focuses on integrating computational science, data science, and artificial intelligence into life sciences and biotechnology in a culturally relevant and responsive way to transform biological and biomedical research and education.
-As a Native Hawaiian, he has also been involved in projects aiming to promote science education and workforce development in both his residency state Massachusetts and his home state Hawaii.
+His current work at IFI focuses on integrating computational science, data science, and AI into life sciences and biotechnology — in a culturally relevant and responsive way.
+As a Native Hawaiian, he has also been involved in projects promoting science education and workforce development in both Massachusetts and Hawaii.

 Osman Yaşar, PhD

-Osman ia a Senior Vice President and a principal scientist at IFI.
-He has a broad academic background including engineering physics (BS, PhD), theoretical physics (MS), nuclear engineering (MS), and computer science (MS).
-He completed two master’s degrees and a doctoral degree within three calendar years from the University of Wisconsin-Madison.
-Dr. Yaşar has been one of the pioneers of high performance computing and served as the President of Intel Supercomputer Users Group.
-He helped scientists at the Oak Ridge National Laboratory of U.S. Department of Energy develop parallel algorithms to tackle grand challenge problems in engine combustion, molecular dynamics, plasma ignition, and radiation hydrodynamics.
-He also pioneered the computational approach to STEM and teacher education and founded the world’s first computational science undergraduate degree program at the State University of New York.
-He helped half a dozen universities establish similar programs.
-Through funds from the National Science Foundation, he developed a computational pedagogical content knowledge (CPACK) framework for teacher education and trained more than 1,200 teachers.
-On behalf of the National Science Foundation, Dr. Yaşar testified before the U.S. Congress about his efforts in computational thinking education.
-Dr. Yaşar has published about a hundred peer-reviewed articles and a dozen computer codes that have been used by the auto industry in America (GM, Ford, and Cummins Engine) and home appliances manufacturers in Türkiye (Arçelik), as well as U.S. Navy and National Laboratories (Brookhaven, Oak Ridge, Los Alamos, and Sandia).
-Because of these achievements, he was recognized in his original country Türkiye as one of the top 25 national icons in 2005.
+Osman has a broad academic background including engineering physics (BS, PhD), theoretical physics (MS), nuclear engineering (MS), and computer science (MS), completing two master's degrees and a doctoral degree within three calendar years from the University of Wisconsin–Madison.
+A pioneer of high-performance computing and a former President of the Intel Supercomputer Users Group, he helped scientists at Oak Ridge National Laboratory develop parallel algorithms for grand-challenge problems in engine combustion, molecular dynamics, plasma ignition, and radiation hydrodynamics.
+He founded the world's first computational science undergraduate degree program at the State University of New York and, through NSF funding, developed a computational pedagogical content knowledge (CPACK) framework and trained more than 1,200 teachers.
+On behalf of the NSF, he testified before the U.S. Congress about his efforts in computational thinking education.
+He has published about a hundred peer-reviewed articles and was recognized in Türkiye as one of the top 25 national icons in 2005.

 Kenny Yang

-Kenny is the CFO at IFI.
-He is responsible for accounting, human resources, supplies procurement, and grant management.
+Kenny is responsible for accounting, human resources, supplies procurement, and grant management.
 His prior professional experience includes finance, accounting, tax preparation, and IT support.
 He received a B.S. in economics-finance from Bentley University.

 Staff